realmanisingh/population-segmentation/final_report.md

 1. The unsupervised clustering stage
 2. The supervised classifier stage

 In the first stage, a clustering model was trained on the customer data.
 However, before training the k-means clustering model, it was necessary to reduce the dimensionality of the data.
 This is because high dimensionality data has a lot of noise which makes it harder for the model to create good clusters.
 So to reduce the number of columns, principal component analysis (PCA) was used.
 PCA provides a tradeoff between variance and dimensionality.
-The goal is preserve as much variance as possible while also making a significant reduction in the dimensionality.
+The goal is to preserve as much variance as possible while also making a significant reduction in the dimensionality.
 An elbow graph is often used to visualize the point at which the reduction of variance is worth the decrease in dimensionality.
 The elbow graph for the PCA model fitted to the customer data is shown below.

 ![Distribution of Responses](images/variance_plot.png)